pradyuprasad/pradyuprasad/README.md

 Hi this is Pradyumna!
 This is a list of my current projects, previous work, and other accomplishments.

+You can contact me at pradyu.sp at gmail dot com

 # Education
 I am studying Computer Science at the National University of Singapore, graduating in 2027.
 I'm also a member of the NUS College program which is a successor to the University Scholars Program.